MattCode64/Pydoc-/README.md

     # Parse and return configuration details.
     return config

-Usage with Sphinx
+	7. Usage with Sphinx

 To generate documentation using Sphinx, ensure that your project’s conf.py is configured to include:
 	•	The path to your modules.
 	•	Extensions like sphinx.ext.autodoc for automatic docstring extraction.
 	•	Options to process reST directives (e.g., versionadded, note, warning).

-Example Sphinx snippet in conf.py:
+Example Sphinx configuration snippet in conf.py:

 .. code-block:: python